JStumpp/awesome-android/readme.md

 - [UserAwareVideoView](https://github.com/kevalpatel2106/UserAwareVideoView) - A customized video view that will automatically pause video is user is not looking at device screen!
 - [Flexbox Layout](https://github.com/google/flexbox-layout) - FlexboxLayout is a library which brings the similar capabilities of CSS Flexible Box Layout Module to Android.
 - [Agile Boiler Plate](https://github.com/xresco/Android-Agile-Boiler-Plate) - The boiler plate is based on MVP architecture and it is fully based on Dependency Injection design pattern using Dagger2.
+- [Image Steganography](https://github.com/aagarwal1012/Image-Steganography-Library-Android) - Hide a secret message in an image without making any noticeable change in image.

 ## Resources